battlecode/bc18-scaffold/README.md

 8. I don't see any players/maps in the dropdown and/or my console says that `/player` can't be found!

  This one is pretty tricky to track down.
 Try looking at your `run.sh` file and changing `/players` to `/player` if necessary.
 You can also try running the `pwd` command in your scaffold directory and replacing `$PWD` in `run.sh` with that absolute path.
 Additionally make sure your filepath doesn't contain any spaces, special characters, etc. that may confuse the parser.

+9. The Python bot crashes with an error of the form `can't open file run.py`!

+ The issue is most likely that you are using Windows line endings (\r\n) rather than Unix line endings (\n) which confuses the shell script and gives some silly error.
+To fix this, make sure to convert all your `run.sh` files to Unix format before running a game.
+You can accomplish this with an editor like Notepad++ (Edit -> EOL Conversion -> Unix/OSX Format) or the `dos2unix` command line tool (e.g. `dos2unix */run.sh`).